-- Fill out the accession form, and seal it inside a Ziploc bag.
+- Fill out the appropriate accession form (production animal or companion animal) and seal it inside a Ziploc bag.

 - Shipments should be sent in a box that is acceptable to the shipper.
 UPS and FED EX have Styrofoam boxes inside cardboard boxes, that come with directions for shipping.
 Samples MUST NOT LEAK.

 - The cadaver should be placed in a Ziploc bag, sealed, then into a second Ziploc bag, and resealed.

 - Reusable ice packs can be frozen, packed inside separate sealed Ziploc bags, and placed inside the shipping container along with absorbent material, such as paper towels.

 - Once the accession form, samples, ice packs, and absorbent material are loaded in the styrofoam box, seal it with tape.
 Then place the address label (with our address, and your return address) and the “diagnostic sample” label on the surrounding cardboard box, and ship.